 |Raman shift(cm-1)||E2 transverse acoustic wave||E2 transverse acoustic wave||A1 transverse acoustic wave||E2 transverse acoustic wave||A1 transverse acoustic wave||A1 longitudinal acoustic wave||LOPC||LOPC|

 The table above shown here is the Raman shift.
-During the measurement, the computer will help to calculate it and process it as a Raman shift spectrum.
+During the silicon carbide crystal distribution measurement, the computer will help to calculate it and process it as a Raman shift spectrum.

-2. How to Test the Distribution of Silicon Carbide Crystals?
+2. How to Test the Silicon Carbide Crystal Distrubution?

 Typical test conditions are: using the 532nm laser of the Ar+ laser of the LabRAM HR Raman spectrometer, it is incident vertically, the excitation power is 200mW, and the mode of collecting scattered light is the backscatter mode.
 The incident light with different wavelengths has different penetration depths.
 Generally, the 266nm laser is 0.2um, the 325nm laser is 2um, and the 514nm laser is 30um, which means that ultraviolet light can only be used to measure thin samples.

-Because the silicon carbide wafer has different positions, multiple measurements will be taken to obtain the distribution of silicon carbide crystals:
+Because the silicon carbide wafer has different positions, multiple measurements will be taken to obtain the silicon carbide crystal distribution:

 The data has three indicators: the position of the peak, the height of the peak (light intensity), and the width of the peak.
 Only when the peak position is completely matched, can it be the qualified 4H-SiC.
 As with XRD, whenever there are other peaks, they are substances of other phases, which is a defect.